Bank ATM Fees: How Much Are They?

 Foreign Transaction Fees

 Fees for international ATM withdrawals can be much higher, and banks often tack on additional foreign transaction fees that make foreign ATM withdrawals even more expensive.
-For example, Santander Bank’s base fee for a foreign ATM withdrawal is $6 — double its fee in the United States — plus you’ll pay an extra 3 percent fee.
-A $100 ATM withdrawal from Santander in a foreign country could end up costing you $9.
+For example, Santander Bank’s fee for a foreign ATM withdrawal is $6 — double its fee in the United States.

 Similarly, with Chase, the fee for foreign ATMs is $5, double its typical $2.50 rate.
 Plus, if the withdrawal is in a currency other than U.S. dollars, you’ll be charged an additional fee of 3 percent of the withdrawal.
 Chase International ATM fees could total $5 plus 3 percent of the transaction.
 Contact your bank ahead of time if you plan to travel abroad to find out about foreign transaction fees that you might have to pay.